 During the hurricane itself, it’s crucial to seek shelter in a designated safe area within your home.
 Identify an interior room on the lower level or basement that is away from windows, preferably without any exterior walls.
 This room should provide a strong barrier against high winds and flying debris.
 Gather your emergency kit, important documents, and a means of communication, and take shelter in this safe area until the hurricane passes.
 Be sure to follow any instructions or evacuation orders issued by local authorities during the storm.

-See also Emergency Preparedness Hurricane
+See also Prepare For A Hurricane Cdc

 Avoiding windows and glass